-10. Trust Me For 5 Minutes: How To Get People’s Jaws to Drop (And Open Your Emails) – No marketer should ever forget that the thing people care about the most is themselves.
-They want to know how you/your product are going to make them happy, healthy, more successful, well-liked, hotter or loved.
-Learn how to tap in to this in order to create more effective email subject lines.
+10. Increase Email Open Rates Using These Subject Line Psychology Hacks – No marketer should ever forget that the thing people care about the most is themselves.
+Learn how to tap into your customer’s emotions in order to create more effective email subject lines.

 12. 5 Psychological Studies on Pricing That You Absolutely MUST Read – The results of these five studies can help marketers make smarter decisions when it comes to framing the pricing of their products.

 13. 4 Ways To Influence People’s Actions – The Behavioral Psychology Of Impulse Buying – This is a fascinating overview of how understanding four key concepts of retail marketing––merchandising, the shopper mindset, messaging and promotions––can improve your sales.